RickApi/Ome.tv-IP-Puller-with-Discord-WebHook/README.md

 This is a Ome.tv IP Puller with Discord WebHook

-Where It Says const apiKey = "Your API KEY"; Put Your API KEY In It From https://ipgeolocation.io/
+Where It Says const apiKey = "Your API KEY"; Put Your API KEY In Get It From https://ipgeolocation.io/

 Then Make Your Own Discord Server And Go To The Server Settings In There You Want To Go To Integrations And Make A WebHook